If you are looking for a plant that offers an Asian, classic, and architectural look, the Dracaena marginata plant is for you.

 - Plant the Marginata vines in the soil mix.

 - You can also add rooting powder to this mix.
-However, it is not necessary as the Dracaena Marginata plant grows considerably well, even on its own.
+However, it is unnecessary as the Dracaena Marginata plant grows considerably well, even on its own.

-- In the end, add some water and fertilizer to the Marginata plant’s soil.
+- In the end, add water and fertilizer to the Marginata plant’s soil.

 Even without rooting hormone, the Dracaena marginata plant usually sprouts roots within three weeks.
 The young Dragon Tree plant makes a wonderful housewarming gift.

-The Dracaena marginata plant gives rise to beautiful tiny white flowers that produce a pleasant fragrance.
+The Dracaena marginata plant creates beautiful tiny white flowers that fragrance pleasantly.
 The plant also forms circular yellow-orange berries.
 However, usually, when grown indoors, the flowers and berries do not appear.

 The flowers are of various sizes but are overall small.
 Additionally, they only appear in the summertime.